 The Financial Services and Markets Authority (FSMA) warns the public against the activities of unauthorized lenders who offer consumers fake credit.

-Over the past few months, the FSMA has identified 28 fraudulent lenders who offer fake credit to Belgian consumers via the internet.
+The FSMA has identified 47 new fraudulent lenders who offer fake credit to Belgian consumers via the internet.
 Consumers come into contact with such providers in a variety of ways: they receive unsolicited messages via email or social media (Facebook, WhatsApp, etc.) or find advertisements online.
 Given the current economic situation, consumers often search for extra funds in the form of credit, and as a result may come into contact with questionable players.

 In practice, these involve fake credit that is offered to consumers in order to coax consumers into giving them money.
 The fraudsters claim to be authorized lenders or registered credit intermediaries, and do not hesitate to use the names or logos of well-known credit institutions.
 In such cases, this is considered to be a case of ‘cloned firm’ fraud.